Geoscience students conducting research on a rocky western U.S. landscape

 Prior Coursework

-Graduate Work from Other Institutions
+Graduate Credits Earned at Other Institutions

-With program approval, students are allowed to count no more than 15 credits of graduate coursework from other institutions.
+With program approval, students are allowed to transfer no more than 15 credits of graduate coursework from other institutions.
 Coursework earned ten or more years prior to admission to a doctoral degree is not allowed to satisfy requirements.

 Probation

-This program follows the Graduate School's Probation policy.
+Refer to the Graduate School: Probation policy.

 15 credits